tenable/integration-asc/readme.md

 # Tenable.io -> Azure Security Command Center

+> Please Note:  This script currently leverages a non-production API for Azure.
+>               While this is expected in this case, this API may change
+>               unexpectedly on the Microsoft side.
+You have been warned.

 This tool is designed to consume Tenable.io vulnerability data, transform that data into the Google Security Command Center format, and then upload the resulting data into Google Security Command Center.